stas00/the-art-of-debugging/compiled-programs/README.md

 (gdb) thread apply all bt full
 ```

+use case: [this issue](https://github.com/pytorch/pytorch/issues/59384#issuecomment-854953165) shows a huge traceback from pytorch crashing.

 ### Get the backtrace from the still running process

 There is also a way to attach to an already running process: